 Adding New Files

-You can import multiple items at once from your local drive, when loading is complete, they will be added to your Storage library.
+You can import multiple items at once from your local drive, when loading is complete, they will be added to Storage.

 To search for Storage Media assets, click the “filters” dropdown and enter your search term in the “name” field.
 You can also choose to exclude or only include “unused” files (files not being used in Items).